vittorioexp/Sim800L-Arduino-Library-revised/README.md

 License
 ---

-The Sim800L Arduino Library revised by Vittorio Esposito is open-source software and is licensed under the MIT License.
+The Sim800L Arduino Library revised by Vittorio Esposito is open-source software and is licensed under the GPL-3.0 license.

 Credits